yuvalyehudab/slurm-basic/condor/README.md

 # running R scripts on TAU CS school servers

+TODO: add test - script that does everything and prints success

 ## Quick start

 on school server with slurm available (usually ubuntu 18.04 - for example c-00[1-8]):